bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 		return min(min_cost(cost, n - 1), min_cost(cost, n - 2))
 ```

-At the end of the stairs, we can either finish it by climing 2 steps or 1.
+At the end of the stairs, we can either finish it by climbing 2 steps or 1.

 We need to do the same here.